codefellows/seattle-code-301n24/facilitator/final-exam/assessment/README.md

 The React application will allow a user to:

-- Add a new item
+- Add a new item.
-- Delete an item from the list
+- Delete an item from the list.
-- Display current items
+- Display current items.

 #### React App: Getting Started

-- Create an empty private repo on GitHub
+- Create an empty private repo on GitHub.
-- Invite your instructor to the repo
+- Invite your instructor to the repo.
 - connect it to your React app directory:
   - run `git init`
   - run `git branch -M main`
   - run `git remote add origin <url-of-the-repo-you-just-created>`
   - A/C/P

-- Install your dependencies
+- Install your dependencies.
-- Run the tests
+- Run the tests.
   - with the React App turned off run `npm test`
 - A "bug" is defect or missing feature.
 Find the bugs and fix them - 20 POINTS
   - You will know you have found the bugs when the tests all pass